 "I wanted a way of finding the best tips, integrated into a betting experience that is far better than what is out there currently.
 I wanted to see how well I did, how well I do in certain sports, on certain teams, bet types and more - but I couldn’t get any of this information from the major bookmakers.

-Betster will be available on iOS soon.
+betsharp is available on iOS.
 Subscribe to be the first to hear when it is available...

 "So that's precisely what we've gone about creating.
-In one line, Betster is a smarter betting experience with better tips from proven winners.
+In one line, betsharp is a smarter betting experience with better tips from proven winners.

 "We've also got exciting plans for the future that include the addition of more social elements as well as experiences based on data we collect around individual sessions, and the subsequent use of AI to tailor our offering to the user.